 CORONAVIRUS: BANGLADESH GOVERNMENT ANNOUNCED A TOTAL OF 72,750 CRORE INCENTIVE PACKAGE FINANCIAL AID TO BUSINESS

-To counter the potential economic loss in the country due to the outbreak of the Novel Coronavirus, Prime Minister Sheikh Hasina announced a total of 72,750 crore incentive packages under the five packages, which is 2.52 percent of GDP.
+To counter the potential economic loss in the country due to the outbreak of the Novel Coronavirus, Prime Minister Sheikh Hasina announced a total of 72,750 crore incentive packages under the five packages, which is 2.52 percent of GDP and it is named Bangladesh PM Unveils Incentive Package.

 Bangladesh PM Unveils Taka 72,750 Crore Incentive Package